Annoyed by algae and want to get rid of it for good?

 Common Causes of Brown Algae

-It’s common for Brown algae to appear in new aquariums during the nitrogen cycle as your filter and substrate haven’t had enough time to mature.
+It’s common for Brown algae to appear in new aquariums during the nitrogen cycle.

 How to Get Rid of Brown Algae